tsdtsdtsd/githubinfocard/README.md

 My current idea is to develop a library that helps fetching the data. <br>
 As an example and testing application, I want to add a CLI client, which just shows the desired data in an extraordinarily unspectacular manner.

-Oh, and this is a plan-as-you-develop kind of project ...

 ## GitHub API